The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

-The behavior in the detectability of the neutrino signal in the 3PCF can be explained as a consequence of free-streaming: this phenomenon affects small scales, which are also those most strongly affected by the onset of nonlinearity.
-Furthermore, the lower the redshift, the larger the impact of nonlinearities.
-Since nonlinearity breaks the Gaussianity of perturbations, it naturally generates a signal in the 3PCF.
-This picture is consistent with the overall increase of $\redchiq$ values as $z$ decreases, and with the configurations that maximize it at fixed redshift, since isosceles, quasi-isosceles, and squeezed triangles are precisely those for which at least one of the three sides can probe nonlinear or mildly nonlinear scales.
-As further confirmation, moving towards the bottom-left corner of the figures, the values of $\redchiq$ increase, reflecting the fact that in this case all three sides become progressively smaller.
+The behavior in the detectability of the neutrino signal in the 3PCF can be explained as a consequence of free-streaming.
+For a fixed amplitude of the primordial density fluctuations $A_\mathrm{s}$, high neutrino masses produce lower values of $\sigma_8$, since the suppression of the matter clustering below $\lfs$ is stronger.
+However, the massive-neutrino simulations of the \textsc{Quijote} suite were created with fixed $\sigma_8 = 0.834$, hence with a larger $A_\mathrm{s}$ for increasing $M_\nu$ (in detail, $10^9 A_\mathrm{s} = 2.13, 2.25, 2.40$, and $2.74$ for $M_\nu = 0.0, 0.1, 0.2$, and $0.4$ \ev, respectively).
+As a leading effect, the different values of $A_\mathrm{s}$ result in an overall rescaling of all clustering statistics, with scaling factor depending on $M_\nu$.
+This implies that the differences between the 3PCF measured in the massive- and massless-neutrino cases are larger, therefore increasing the detectability, when the 3PCF takes higher values.
+This occurs on small scales, while on larger scales, where nonlinear effects become negligible, the 3PCF values drop rapidly.
+This picture is consistent with the overall increase in the $\redchiq$ values as $z$ decreases, and with the configurations that maximize it at fixed redshift, since isosceles, quasi-isosceles, and squeezed triangles are precisely those for which at least one of the three sides can probe nonlinear or mildly nonlinear scales.
+As further confirmation, moving toward the bottom-left corner of the figures, the values of $\redchiq$ increase, reflecting the fact that in this case, all three sides become progressively smaller.

-The results obtained for the reduced 3PCF are shown in Appendix \ref{app:q_single-scale} (Fig. \ref{fig:single_scale_chi2_q}).
-With respect to the connected 3PCF, the neutrino detectability for the reduced 3PCF is overall smaller, due to the larger errors from the propagation of the uncertainties on both $\zeta$ and $\xi$.
+The results obtained for the reduced 3PCF are shown in Fig. \ref{fig:single_scale_chi2_q}.
+With respect to the connected 3PCF, the neutrino detectability for the reduced 3PCF is lower overall because the errors from the propagation of the uncertainties on $\zeta$ and $\xi$ are larger.
 At all redshifts, the highest values of $\redchiq$ are localized in isosceles configurations and increase moving from large to small scales.